syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 ## Description

 This project begins with a pre-analysis of historical crime volume data in Toronto spanning 2014 to 2024, which reveals the crime trend across individual neighbourhoods.
-Using the optimized ARIMA modelling approach, the analysis provides forward-looking predictions for the crime volume trend in 2025, specifically forecasting total volume trends for each major crime type and neighbourhood-level trends.
+Using the optimized the Autoregressive Integrated Moving Average (ARIMA) modelling approach, the analysis provides forward-looking predictions for the crime volume trend in 2025, specifically forecasting total volume trends for each major crime type and neighbourhood-level trends.

 Model reliability is ensured through rigorous data splitting and the application of industry-standard performance metrics (such as MAE, RMSE, and MAPE) for validation.
 The output of this analysis is a set of validated forecasts, accompanied by strategic insights and actionable recommendations for all relevant stakeholders.

 ## Stakeholders

 ### Government and Law Enforcement: